EthanDayley/psc4900-final-project/README.md

 as SraAccList.txt and then running `prefetch --option-file SraAccList.txt -O  raw_data/` to save the SRA data files to the raw_data/ directory.
 Next, the command `fastq-dump -O fastq_runs/ raw_data/*` was used to extract fastq files from the downloaded runs.

+*NOTE: the accession list is included in this directory as  SraAccList.txt."